NCAS-CMS/cfdm/docs/source/tutorial.rst

 ..

-* If data elements are modified by :ref:`assigning <data_assignment>`
-  to indices of the uncompressed form of the data, then the underlying compressed array is replaced by its uncompressed form.
+* If data elements are modified by :ref:`assigning <Assignment>` to indices of the uncompressed form of the data, then the underlying compressed array is replaced by its uncompressed form.

 ..